 Student Employment for Law Students

-Students attending Lewis & Clark Law School have a variety of student employment options available to then.
+Students attending Lewis & Clark Law School have a variety of student employment options available to them.
 Some students work in the Boley Law Library, others work at selected off-campus agencies, while others pursue more general part-time work in the community.

 Federal Work-Study (FWS)

-Federal work study jobs are available for Lewis & Clark law students, but generally not until they have completed their first year of law school.
+Federal Work-Study jobs are available for Lewis & Clark law students, but generally not until they have completed their first year of law school.
 These jobs are posted by the Career & Professional Development Center and are available on a competitive basis through an interview selection process.
 You may work a maximum of 40 hours per week during the summer and up to 20 hours per week during the academic year.

 - Before interviewing with an employer you should file a FAFSA for the relevant year.
 After filing the FAFSA, you will receive notification from the Office of Financial Aid to determine if you would be eligible for a FWS award.
 Note that Summer is the first semester of the new academic year at Lewis & Clark.
 Please be aware that a FWS award will replace loan eligibility on a dollar-for-dollar basis.
 Earning income through the FWS program can be a good way to reduce the total amount you need to borrow.

-- Once a FWS job, contact the Director of Public Interest Law, Carra Sahler (firstname.lastname@example.org).
+- Once you have been offered a FWS job, contact the Director of Public Interest Law, Carra Sahler (firstname.lastname@example.org).
 If you have already filed the FAFSA and received notification of likely eligibility, you will be given access to submit a Federal Work-Study Request Form to Law Business Services (hard copies of the form are also available there).
 Your request will be forwarded to the Office of Financial Aid.
 If your eligibility is confirmed, there will be a short paragraph at the bottom of your initial or revised award letter notifying you of your FWS award amount.
 This is your earning limit.
 You must have a W-4 and an I-9 form on file with the college before you begin working.